solana-labs/solana/docs/src/implemented-proposals/repair-service.md

 ## Repair-related primitives
 Epoch Slots:
-   Each validator advertises separately on gossip thhe various parts of an `Epoch Slots`:
+   Each validator advertises separately on gossip the various parts of an `Epoch Slots`:
    * The `stash`: An epoch-long compressed set of all completed slots.
    * The `cache`: The Run-length Encoding (RLE) of the latest `N` completed